 Honorary Patron – Dr. Nigel Clarke

-After 2 years of association with the band and the recent dedication of Heritage Suite to John Hutchins and the band, we are delighted that Dr. Nigel Clarke has agreed to be an Honorary Patron of Eynsford Concert Band.
-We are thrilled to formerly recognise the continued support, vision and guidance that Nigel provides to us and we look forward to working with him extensively over the coming years.
+Following his dedication of Heritage Suite to Eynsford Concert Band in 2009, we were delighted that Dr. Nigel Clarke agreed to be an Honorary Patron of Eynsford Concert Band.
+We are thrilled to formally recognise his continued support, vision and guidance that he provides to us and the exciting projects we have planned for the coming years.

 Here his striking originality and capacity for hard work were recognised by several significant awards including the Josiah Parker Prize adjudicated by Sir Michael Tippett and the Queen’s Commendation for Excellence – the Royal Academy of Music’s highest distinction.